niiima/covid-ts-next/README.md

 # About App

 A covid-19 showcase written with `React` using `Next.js` and `TypeScript`.
-Using NovelCOVID API was one of my few choices for data source because it's not restricted to Iran ip yet.
+Using NovelCOVID API was one of my few choices for data source because it's not restrict Iranian ip addresses.

 Demo [here](https://covidinfo.nima.vercel.app).

 ## Quick Start

 To run project use `npm` or `yarn` to install packages and dependencies.

 With yarn: `yarn install`